FileMeta/filemeta.github.io/CodeBit.md

 The `version` value SHOULD use [semantic versioning](semver.org).
 Per that standard, the simplest form includes three numbers separated by periods.

 ### keywords
 A codebit is distinguished from other source code files by the presence of the `CodeBit` keyword.
-Per the [MetaTag specification]() a multi-valued property like `keywords` includes a separate tag for each keyword.
-So, if the keywords "CodeBit" and "Collection" are both to be included, the code would be `&keywords=CodeBit &keywords=Collection`.
+Per the [Schema.org keywords specification](https://schema.org/keywords) multiple keywords may be separated by commas.
+So, if the keywords "CodeBit" and "Collection" are both to be included, the code would be `&keywords="CodeBit, Collection`.

 ### datePublished
 All dates, including `datePublished` MUST use [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) format which is a profile of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). `datePublished` SHOULD be just a date.
 For example, "1986-12-25".

 ### dependencies
 Names and optional version numbers of one or more codebits on which this codebit depends.
 The version is appended to the name using URL query string format.
-For example, "example.com/peacemaker.js?version=2.1.0"
+For example, "example.com/peacemaker.js?version=2.1.0".
+Note that these are codebit names which consist of a domain name, a slash, and a codebit filename (or path).
+They are not URLs.

-Per the [MetaTag Specification](MetaTag) multiple dependencies may specified by using a semicolon-delimited list or by repeating the `dependencies` tag once per dependendency.
+Multiple dependencies SHOULD be specified by repeating the `dependencies` tag once per dependency.

 Here are some examples:

-* dependencies=example.com/peacemaker.js?version=2.1.0;example.com/sorter.js?version=1.0.0
+* &dependencies=example.com/peacemaker.js
-* dependencies="example.com/peacemaker.js?version=2.1.0";"example.com/sorter.js?version=1.0.0"
+* &dependencies="example.com/peacemaker.js?version=2.1.0
-* dependencies=example.com/peacemaker.js<br/>
+* &dependencies=example.com/peacemaker.js?version=2.1.0<br/>
-dependencies=example.com?version=1.0.0
+&dependencies=example.com/sorter.js"

 Note that [dependencies](https://schema.org/dependencies) is defined by Schema.org but it is not defined for the [SoftwareSourceCode type](http://schema.org/SoftwareSourceCode).
 Nevertheless we use it for codebits.